White House suggests ESPN fire anchor who called Trump a 'white supremacist'

 ESPN didn’t immediately respond to questions about Sanders' comment.

+The National Association of Black Journalists said in a statement Wednesday it supported Hill's First Amendment right "on all matters of discussion, within and outside the world of sports, as they do not impinge on her duties as a host and commentator."

-Hill’s tweetstorm came Monday night after an earlier post she wrote in response to an article about the singer Kid Rock prompted hundreds of replies.
-She then became involved in an ongoing discussion in which she levied her censure of Trump.
+Her tweetstorm on Monday night followed an earlier post written in response to an article about the singer Kid Rock that prompted hundreds of replies.
+She then became involved in a discussion in which she levied her censure of Trump.

 Trump faced intense criticism last month when he said "many sides" were to blame for the deadly violence at a white nationalist rally in Charlottesville, Virginia.

-Sanders defended Trump against that criticism Wednesday, pointing to the president’s meeting with Sen. Tim Scott, R-S.C., the only black Republican in the Senate, Wednesday.
+Sanders defended Trump against that criticism Wednesday, pointing to the president’s meeting Wednesday with Tim Scott, R-S.C., the only black Republican in the Senate.
 The meeting centered on Trump’s response to Charlottesville.

-“That’s where we need to be focused, not on outrageous statements like this one,” Sanders said.
+“That’s where we need to be focused, not on outrageous statements like this one,” Sanders said of Hill's tweets.